Aetherinox/csf-firewall/docs/docs/install/webui.md

 <br />

-Alternatively, you can restart `csf` and `lfd` at the same time by running:
+Alternatively, you can restart `CSF` and `LFD` at the same time by running:

 ```shell
 sudo csf -ra